PierreKieffer/multiprocessing-template/README.md

 # multiprocessing-template
 Provides parallel and async execution of multiple methods, and processing of results in real time.

-`AsyncWorker` provides two runners :
+`AsyncWorker` provides two types of runners :
 Both runners init and run a pool of async tasks (same / different ones) in parallel.

 - stream runner :